tomage/billiard/README.md

 This allows the user to pause the game, change the time-step/speed of the game, and even go backwards/forwards over those states.

+## How to play

+Rotate the camera by right-clicking anywhere on the window and holding the button down.
+The closer to the left/right edge, the faster the cue will move to that direction.

+To execute the shot, left-click anywhere on the screen.
+For a gentle shot, click high on the window, for a harder shot, click lower (right at bottom yields most poweful shot).

+If the white ball falls in a pocket, reset by hitting "z".

+To pause, press "p".
+To go backwards/forwards in time, press "v"/"f" respectively.
+To change the timestemp press "g" or "b" to increase or decrease the timestep respectively.

+... be prepared for the game to crash - _a lot_ :)

 ## Future of this repo

 I might do some more work on it in the future if I have time, but this is really just a toy project.